mwithheld/moodle-block_quizonepagepaginate/README.md

 We take privacy and security seriously.
 Any security issues can most responsibly be disclosed to admin@integrityadvocate.com

-## Requirements

-- Moodle 3.5 and above - see [What version of Moodle am I using?](https://docs.moodle.org/en/Moodle_version#What_version_of_Moodle_am_I_using)
-- You need administrator privileges in your Moodle instance to install this plugin.
-You need teacher privileges in your course quiz to enable it.
-- JavaScript in the student's browser must be enabled.

 ## Reporting problems
 Please give concrete info and background like:

 - What error do you see, or what don't you see that you expect?
-- How exactly can I reproduce the error?
+- How exactly can I reproduce the issue on my own Moodle?
 - What browser?
 - What version of Moodle are you running?
 - Does the "quizonepagepaginate" plugin show up on the plugins overview page (/admin/plugins.php)?